cilium/cilium/Documentation/community/governance/commit_access.rst

     After private discussion with you and careful consideration of the situation, the other committers to the Cilium project have concluded that it is in the best interest of the project that your commit access to the project repositories be revoked and this has now occurred.
+    Your address is also being removed from the CNCF's list of Cilium maintainers.

     The reasons for this decision are: